 Social Security for Business Owners

-Posted Jun 26, 2020
+Posted June 26, 2020

 “Some factors considered by the courts in determining reasonable compensation:

 So, you can see there are diminishing returns in your Social Security check as your salary increases.
-You get the most bang for your buck if you only pay yourself $11,520, but unfortunately that likely would not fall into the “reasonable salary” category.
+You get the most bang for your buck if you only pay yourself $11,520, but unfortunately, that likely would not fall into the “reasonable salary” category.
 However, capping your salary at that second bend point of $69,420 could be considered a reasonable salary.
 Depending on what you do and where you live, this might be a much more appropriate cap on your own salary and allows you still replace 32% of your income for Social Security purposes.
-Then you can take the rest of your income via an owner distribution so that you avoid paying 15.3% in FICA taxes and only getting 15% of your earning replaced by Social Security.
+Then you can take the rest of your income via an owner distribution so that you avoid paying 15.3% in FICA taxes and only getting 15% of your earnings replaced by Social Security.

 You can certainly pay yourself less than that second bend point, especially if your business is not super profitable, but paying yourself above that second bend point has diminishing returns.
-I will caveat that you should absolutely speak with your own CPA and advisor to determine what you think would be defensible as a “reasonable” salary if the IRS came knocking.
+I would caveat that you should absolutely speak with your own CPA and advisor to determine what you think would be defensible as a “reasonable” salary if the IRS came knocking.

 Thayer Financial, L.L.C. (“Thayer Financial”) is a registered investment adviser offering advisory services in the State of North Carolina and in other jurisdictions where exempted.
 Registration does not imply a certain level of skill or training.
-The presence of this website on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
-Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or pursuant to an applicable state exemption.
+This website’s presence on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
+Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or according to an applicable state exemption.